paungiuseppemario-del/Health-Establishments-Web/docs/implementation.md

 images/: stores image assets used in the website

-map_files/: contains data or resources related to map features

 statistic/: contains data or files used for statistics features

 docs/: project documentation (instructions or notes)